 On the next page he questions how long he can live on will alone and thinks about how he and the whole planet of Prysmos are doomed if he doesn’t get those jewels.
 Why?
 Again, these questions will go unanswered.
-Quest of Talismans was, I assume, going to be a four-part story so at least the mysteries behind the jewels could’ve been answered soon after this.
-The larger arc about the magical personas was clearly going to be stretched out a lot longer so as far as that is concerned we can be just a little disappointed, but to have this story cut short at the midway point is very frustrating.
+Quest of the Four Talismans was, I assume, going to be a four-part story so at least the mysteries behind the jewels could’ve been answered soon after this.
+The larger arc about the magical personas was clearly going to be stretched out a lot longer so as far as that’s concerned we can be a little disappointed, but to have this story cut short at the midway point is very frustrating.

 Back to Arzon and upon waking he finds himself in some form of nest, complete with a human-sized mattress.
 Standing over him is Icara of the High-Flyers, a large group of people who have fashioned wings out of the debris of the fallen world below and who now live atop the mountains far away from others.
 With views like this I can’t say I’m surprised.